-Greg has been inventing tunes for 20 years.
+Greg has been creating music for 28 years.
 He was born in Potomac, Maryland.
 While living in Minnesota, he played bass with the Urban Hillbilly Quartet, and guitar with the experimental string combo Anahadanada.
 He is also the founder of the large-group conduction project Semiconductor Orchestra.
 While working with homeless folks at Dorothy's Place in California, he led percussion groups and co-founded the classic rock group Tin Man.
 Currently he is a Zen student at the San Francisco Zen Center.

 I create songs and musical sketches.
 For the most part, the songs have words and the sketches

 are instrumental.
 Songs typically evolve over a period of weeks or months, while musical sketches

 (and their visual counterparts) are produced quickly and intuitively.

 I enjoy boundary conditions: popular and avante-garde, structure and randomness, shapes produced by natural forces and those imposed by human conception.
 Thematically, my work explores

 the common mimetic units of meaning and pleasure

 in the context of human relationships and technological acceleration bad habits, TV, hoarding, conflict,

 capitalism, conspiracies, "The Great Gatsby", "A Deepness in The Sky", meditation, hills,